faizal2007/owncloudUserCleanup/README.md

 # Owncloud user cleanup

+## Feature
-## schedule to clean user and storage on certain period of time
+* schedule to clean user and storage on certain period of time
+* adhoc clean user